fsist/subscala/README.md

  * Enforcing rules in a codebase such as not using a particular interface which cannot be marked @deprecated.

 For usage examples, see the test code.

+Artifacts are published on Maven Central; see the github 'releases' tag for the latest version and for changelogs.
+Add dependencies to `com.fsist:subscala_2.11:VERSION` (gradle) or `com.fsist % subscala %% VERSION` (sbt).